manideep1116/Apache-by-Chef/README.md

 The custom.erb file is reviewed to follow the template and the data is taken from variables.
 Based on that the configuration files are generated for different websites.

-  -Now we nee to create a root directory for virtual host.
+  - Now we nee to create a root directory for virtual host.
 ```
  directory document_root do
     mode "0755"